Is paid leave provided?

 Who will be selected to attend TUT Courses?

 TUT aims for a maximum of 20 - 22 participants for each Federation course.
 In selecting participants, preference is given to current Federation Representatives, Women's Contacts and Association Officers.
-Every effort is made to achieve a balance between city and country members, and to provide access to courses to members in TAFE, AMES, OCAA and other membership groups.
+Every effort is made to achieve a balance between city and country members, and to provide access to courses to members in TAFE, OCAA and other membership groups.
 Federation also aims to provide 60% of places to female members.
-We reserve the right to give priority to applicants able to contribute to the union and who've shown a commitment to supporting Federation policies and campaigns.
+We reserve the right to give priority to applicants able to contribute to the union and who have shown a commitment to supporting Federation policies and campaigns.

 How do you apply?